 The percentage of Fortune 100 companies that provide personal and home security to their chief executives has fluctuated only slightly over the past five years, ranging from 45 percent to 54 percent.
 The median spending on CEO personal and home security at Fortune 100 companies was $28,618 in 2013, a drop from $58,600 in 2012, according disclosures of executive perks in annual proxy statements compiled by Equilar, a provider of executive data.
 The figure does not include spending on corporate jet and other aircraft perks, which are disclosed separately.
 “Though values are subject to large year-over-year changes, the overall trend has been a mild annualized decline of 6.4 percent from 2009 to 2013,” according to Equilar.

-A good home alarm system is key to keeping executives safe while away from work, but not the only concern.
-After identifying key personnel that need home security support, the executive protection team should:
+A good home alarm system is key to keeping executives safe while away from work, but it’s not the only concern.
+After identifying key personnel who need home security support, the executive protection team should:

 - Help them prepare for emergencies.
 Review or help them devise a family emergency plan, fire/evacuation plan and escape routes, an adequate stock of emergency supplies, and a current list of emergency numbers.

 - Improve their privacy.
 Make sure the floor plan for the home is not accessible online (including at realtors’ websites, if the house is for sale); encourage the use of an unlisted phone number and a P.O.
 Box or other address for receiving personal mail.